openbridge/ob_google-bigquery/README.md

 docker run --rm -ti --volumes-from gcloud-config openbridge/google-cloud bq query --use_legacy_sql=false < /sql/myquery.sql
 ```

-### Second, The Job Definition
+### Part 2: The Export Job Definition

-A job leverages environment variables and uses a configuration to set them.
-While you can bypass use the configuration file, most of the documentation will assume you are choosing this approach.
+A job leverages environment variables and uses a configuration file to set them.
 A job is intrinsically linked to the `.sql` file as it reflects the query a job should execute.

 #### Example: Config File